Ma7moud02/Bank_Loans_ELT_Data_Pipline/README.md

 ## 📊 Architecture

-The following diagram illustrates the end-to-end architecture of the ETL pipeline:
+The following diagram illustrates the end-to-end architecture of the ELT pipeline:

 ![ETL Architecture](./docs/architecture.jpg)